 We are hosting “Harassment in the Workplace: How to Prevent and Handle Claims of Harassment,” to help employers to prevent and handle harassment in the workplace.
 Human resource professionals and business owners won’t want to miss this seminar.

 United States Citizenship & Immigration Services (USCIS) has again changed the Form I-9, Employment Eligibility Verification.
 On July 17, 2017, USCIS published the revised version, which employers are mandated to use effective September 18, 2017.
-Until then, employers may continue to use the current Form I-9.
-Further, employers must remain compliant with existing Form I-9 storage and retention policies for any previously completed employment verification forms.» Read More
+Until then, employers may continue to use the current Form I-9. » Read More

 As we have discussed at length previously, the Department of Labor (“DOL”) in May of 2010 issued a “new” test to determine if an internship can be classified as “unpaid.”
-As a result of that test, the floodgates opened on lawsuits against employers who used unpaid internships.
-One of the first such lawsuits involved Fox Searchlight and interns who worked on the Black Swan movie set. » Read More
+As a result of that test, the floodgates opened on lawsuits against employers who used unpaid internships. » Read More